phac-nml/irida/doc/developer/getting-started/index.md

 IRIDA Codebase
 --------------

 IRIDA is organized as a fairly classic Java web application.
+All main source can be found in the `src/main/` path.
+Test code will be in `src/test/`

+* `src/main/java` - IRIDA's Java source code.
+All Java code for the main application is in this root.
+* `src/main/webapp` - Web application code.
+All web templates, Javascript, CSS, etc. is found here.
+* `src/main/resources` - Configuration files, database update files, internationalization, and other scripts which are outside of the other `src/main` directories.
+* `src/test/java` - Java test files.
+IRIDA uses JUnit for testing.
+See the [IRIDA tests](#irida-tests) section for more.
+* `src/test/resources` - Additional files required for IRIDA testing.
+These will generally be database files, test data, and test configuration.

+### Java classpath

 All files are found under the `ca.corefacility.bioinformatics.irida` package root.

 * `config` - Configuration classes.
 All Spring application config, web config, Maven config, and scheduled task configuration can be found here.
 * `database.changesets` - Java Liquibase changesets.
 See more about our liquibase usage in the [Database Updates section](#database-updates).